Particular/docs.particular.net/samples/index.md

 ## Not Production Ready

 Samples are not meant to be production ready code or to be used as-is with Particular Platform tools.
 They are meant to illustrate the use of the API in the simplest way possible.
-For this reason, these samples make certain assumptions on transport, hosting, etc. Please see the [Technology choices](#technology-choices) for more details.
+For this reason, these samples make certain assumptions on transport, hosting, etc. See the [Technology choices](#technology-choices) for more details.

 ## Not "Endpoint drop in" projects